History

 Under Head Coach Steven Dimitrovich, the first team finished Premier League runners up in 2017 and 2018, before winning the Amateur Cup in 2018, defeating Leeming Strikers 2-1 in a hotly contested final under lights at Inglewood Stadium.

-The 2018 Amateur Cup win provided the platform for another title push and in 2019 the club broke through for its maiden Amateur Premier League title, which it won by 11 points from Quinns FC.
+The 2018 Amateur Cup win provided the platform for a title push and in 2019 the club broke through for its maiden Amateur Premier League title, which it won by 11 points from Quinns FC.

 The league title was backed up by a 6-2 win over Carramar in the 2019 Amateur Cup Final, securing back to back Amateur Cups and a League and Cup double in 2019.